smartlook/smartlook.github.io/_docs/sdk/ios.md

 ```

 #### Analytics-only mode

+Note: Analytics-only mode is deprecated.
+Choose suitable combination of rendering and event tracting mode to achieve the desired level of user privacy.{: .alert .alert-warning }

 In the case you don't want SDK not visualising any user interaction with the app (e.g., touches), but still want to get analytics events, use analytics-only sensitive mode: